gustavohenriquess/NestJS/README.md

 $ yarn start:prod
 ```

-## API Documentatio
+## API Documentation

-see the api documentation in docs_api folder.
+see the API documentation made by insomnia in the docs_api folder

 ## extra commands